 In July 2021, P.L.2021, Ch.183 (Law) was enacted, requiring all community water systems to replace lead service lines in their service area within 10 years.
 Under the law, The Little Egg Harbor MUA is required to notify customers, non-paying consumers, and any off-site owner of a property (e.g., landlord) when it is known they are served by a lead service line.
-Our service line inventory is available upon request.
+Our service line inventory is on our website at https//lehmua.net, or available upon request.